 You may need to wear a uniform on some placements.
 Whether wearing a uniform or not, all healthcare organisations have a mandatory dress code policy and students will be advised of this.

 Placement areas include Cambridgeshire (including Peterborough), Essex and for some courses, London.

 It is important you are aware of the following:

 ARU is fortunate enough to work with many different clinical placement providers covering a substantial geographical area, which includes Essex, Cambridgeshire and Peterborough, as well as for some courses, London.
-This offers our students exposure to all types of clinical learning experiences including in rural and urban areas.
+This offers our students exposure to all types of clinical learning experiences.

 During your placement, you'll experience different shift patterns, including weekends, bank holidays and night shifts (including early mornings).
 Personal/domestic issues should be planned well in advance to accommodate all shift patterns.